Martial Law (1991 film)

-Martial Law is a 1991 American action/martial arts film written by Richard Brandes, produced by Kurt Anderson, directed by Steve Cohen and stars Chad McQueen, Cynthia Rothrock and David Carradine.
+Martial Law is a 1990 American action/martial arts film written by Richard Brandes, produced by Kurt Anderson, directed by Steve Cohen and stars Chad McQueen, Cynthia Rothrock and David Carradine.
+It is the first installment in the Martial Law film series.

 Plot

-Two cops - Sean Thompson (Chad McQueen) and his partner Billie Blake (Cynthia Rothrock) are on the front line in the city's never ending war on crime.
-In addition to the routine small-time robberies they're dealing with on a daily basis, they must face a very dangerous and powerful man called Dalton Rhodes (David Carradine), who's not only a smuggler of guns and stolen luxury cars, but also a master of martial arts.
+Sean Thompson (Chad McQueen) and his partner Billie Blake (Cynthia Rothrock) are a pair of cops on the front line in the city's never ending war on crime.
+In addition to the routine small-time robberies they're dealing with on a daily basis, they must face the dangerous Dalton Rhodes (David Carradine), a smuggler of guns and stolen luxury cars, and a master of martial arts.
 Police are finding one body after another of mafia related people (all killed with bare hands).
 Sean and Billie have only vague clues in this case and no idea who's actually behind those murders.
-An aid in solving the riddle is to come from Sean's troubled younger brother Michael, who's found himself working for the mob boss Rhodes.
+An aid in solving the riddle is to come from Sean's troubled younger brother Michael, who's working for Rhodes.
 Soon he'll learn that an easy way to get rich is also extremely dangerous and sometimes lethal.